ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Ensemble-based Offline-to-Online Reinforcement Learning

 \section{Ensemble-based Offline-to-Online Reinforcement Learning}

-Based on the empirical observations discussed earlier, we propose our \textbf{E}nsemble-based \textbf{O}ffline-to-\textbf{O}nline (E2O) RL Framework.
+Based on the empirical observations discussed earlier, we propose our \textbf{EN}nsemble-based \textbf{O}ffline-\textbf{T}o-\textbf{O}nline (ENOTO) RL Framework.
 In this section, we first present merits of Q-ensemble using additional empirical results and then progressively introduce more ensemble-based mechanisms into our framework.
-Although each individual design decision in E2O may seem relatively simple, their specific combination outperforms baselines in terms of training stability, learning efficiency and final performance.
+Although each individual design decision in ENOTO may seem relatively simple, their specific combination outperforms baselines in terms of training stability, learning efficiency and final performance.